Grant Proposal Manager Salary in the United States

-How much does a Grant Proposal Manager make?
+How much does a Grant Proposal Manager make in the United States?

 Grant Proposal Manager Salaries by Percentile